-One step you may have overlooked was checking man fstab
+One step you may have overlooked was consulting man fstab

 - in other words, the system manual for creating & maintaining /etc/fstab

 .
-Even though it's a bit dated now (Feb 2015), and has at least one error (re behaviour of nofail
+Even though it's a bit dated now (Feb 2015 in my bullseye OS), and has at least one error (re behaviour of nofail

-), it does reflect the software on your system.
-I've always found the fstab
+), it does mostly reflect the software on your system.
+At least man fstab

-at least does a reasonable job of showing the syntax.
+does a reasonable job of showing the syntax.
+In addition, the system manual man mount

 One of the problems I saw in your fstab